 Unfortunately, the device still boots Android 11 by default.
-It’s a bit disappointing to see Moto expect to be at the forefront of quick software updates.
+Seeing Moto expect to be at the forefront of quick software up is disappointing.

-Moto G71 Audio Quality: The Moto G71 sports a single speaker on the bottom, as most of its competitors offer dual stereo speaker setups.
-The sound is reasonably loud and clear compared to other single speakers, but lacking compared to dual stereo speakers.
+Moto G71 Audio Quality: The Moto G71 sports a single speaker on the bottom, as most competitors offer dual stereo speaker setups.
+The sound is reasonably loud and clear compared to other single speakers but lacking compared to dual stereo speakers.
 However, there is a 3.5mm headphone jack, and the presence of Dolby Atmos provides even better sound.

 Motorola Moto G71 Battery: Motorola is well known for making phones with healthy and powerful batteries, but that’s not what you’d expect from the Moto G71 5g.
 The performance is amazing.

-The battery lasted up to 12 hours of data usage, but in terms of gaming performance, it’s especially good for gamers who have waited around 7 hours playing PUBG, San Andreas, or any other popular games.
+The battery lasts up to 12 hours of data usage.
+Still, gaming performance is especially good for gamers who have waited around 7 hours playing PUBG, San Andreas, or other popular games.